 Effect of self-explaining on chemistry conceptual learning

 The purpose of this project is to investigate the development of self-explaining as a skill using a multiple-activity design.
 Findings from the project will shed light into the applicability of self-explaining as an active component of chemistry learning.
 Research on the self-explaining effect has shown that careful design of activities can lead to authentic learning in the sciences.
-However, little direct evidence exists that self-explaining (as a learning strategy) provides a useful function in the way(s) students learn chemistry at college level.
-In a recent review of literature on research on self-explaining at college level only two papers (out of 57 papers) investigated chemistry content knowledge, and in the last year only two papers (out of 20 papers) did.
-This indicates that the study of the self-explaining effect on chemistry education at college level is an under-researched field.
-Also, more than 70% of the published papers were done in laboratory settings, that is, non-naturalistic learning environments.
-This study comes to fill that void in knowledge by investigating the self-explaining effect in the natural environment of introductory chemistry courses.
-For this purpose, I will study the effect of self-explaining on students’ conceptual understanding and skill development, via multiple in-class activities along the duration of the chemistry course.
+However, little direct evidence exists that self-explaining (as a learning strategy) provides a useful function in the way(s) students learn chemistry at the college level.
+This project comes to fill that void in knowledge by investigating the self-explaining effect in the natural environment of introductory chemistry courses.
+For this purpose, this project focuses on the effect of self-explaining on students’ conceptual understanding and skill development, via multiple in-class activities completed during the chemistry course.
 The in-class activities consist of chemistry problems that present students with experimental data for them to develop their self-explaining skill.
 This approach will maintain the outcomes of the project truthful to the undergraduates’ experience in introductory chemistry courses.
-The outcomes of this project will provide a deeper understanding of effectiveness of self-explaining in introductory chemistry thus contributing to the improvement of undergraduate chemistry education.
+The outcomes of this project will provide a deeper understanding of the effectiveness of self-explaining in introductory chemistry, thus contributing to the improvement of undergraduate chemistry education.